nautobot/nautobot-chatops-cookiecutter/README.md

 * **bake/baking** - The output of a cookie.
 If a cookie is baked, it means the project was created from a Cookiecutter template.

 CookieCutter was choosen as a method as it provides the capability to provide a customized set of data based on a question/answer setup to help get customization in place.

+| Przemek: "CookieCutter was chosen as a method" - a method for what?
+Also, might be helpful to reword this sentence, it's a bit difficult to read.

+| Przemek: Replace instances of "CookieCutter" with "Cookiecutter"

 Check out the [Python CookieCutter documentation](https://cookiecutter.readthedocs.io/en/1.7.2/) for more details of the project.